aragon/hack/docs/ds-illustrations.md

 <br>

 **ICONS**<br>
-Spot illustrations are the simplest and most literal expression of a concept.
-Because they are often used in product as an empty state, or in a composition with other spot illustrations, they are small and simple.
-They usually do not include any people but occasionally include some atmospheric background elements - depending on the design.
+Icon illustrations are the best way to represent a basic concept.
+These icons have only one tone of color, with a basic soft blue gradient.
+They usually do not include any people, using only objects and forms to represent the ideas.

 <br>